jhpyle/docassemble/_docs/logic.md

 Here is what happens in this version of the interview:

-1. The user clicks a link to the **docassemble** interview.
+1. The user clicks on a link and goes to the interview.
+1. The Steward starts an interview session with the user.
-2. **docassemble** presents the mandatory "How are you doing?" question to the user.
+2. The Steward presents the mandatory "How are you doing?" question to the user.
 3. When the user answers the question, the variable `how_doing` is set to the user's answer.
-4. **docassemble** presents the mandatory "What is your favorite color?" question to the user.
+4. The Steward presents the mandatory "What is your favorite color?" question to the user.
 5. When the user answers the question, the variable `favorite_color` is set to the user's answer.
-6. **docassemble** presents the mandatory "Your favorite color is . . ." screen to the user.
+6. The Steward presents the mandatory "Your favorite color is . . ." screen to the user.
 It does not need to ask any questions because the variables this screen depends on, `favorite_color` and `how_doing`, are already defined.

-The approach of marking everything as `mandatory` bypasses **docassemble**'s process of automatically satisfying prerequisites.
+The approach of marking everything as `mandatory` bypasses a Steward's process of automatically satisfying prerequisites.

-When interview authors first start using **docassemble**, they tend to use the approach of marking all questions as `mandatory` and listing them one after another.
+When Steward developers first start using DALang, they tend to use the approach of marking all questions as `mandatory` and listing them one after another.
 For simple, linear interviews, this approach is attractive; it gives the author tight control over the interview